dafny-lang/dafny/docs/DafnyRef/Specifications.md

-If more than one `requires` clause is given, then the precondition is the conjunction of all of the expressions from all of the `requires` clauses.
+If more than one `requires` clause is given, then the precondition is the conjunction of all of the expressions from all of the `requires` clauses, with a collected list of all the given Attributes.
 The order of conjunctions (and hence the order of `requires` clauses with respect to each other) can be important: earlier conjuncts can set conditions that establish that later conjuncts are well-defined.